bwlabToronto/pyMLV/README.md

 ## License

-The MLV toolbox contains various modules from different projects.
+The pyMVPA toolbox contains various modules from different projects.
 Please take some time to check licenses on the released files.